gaetancorin/Datapipeline_compare_official_vs_gas_stations_oil_prices/project_ETL/_documentation/z_score_visualization/z_score_visualization.md

 ## How to Visualize Z-Score Transformation

 1. **Download the notebook**
-   - Double-click on the `load_zscore_visualisation_notebook.bat` file **to automatically download the notebook**, or open it manually via: https://open-documentations.s3.eu-west-3.amazonaws.com/z_score_visualisation.ipynb
+   - Double-click on the `load_zscore_visualization_notebook.bat` file (located right next to this document) **to automatically download the notebook**, or open it manually via: https://open-documentations.s3.eu-west-3.amazonaws.com/z_score_visualisation.ipynb

 2. **Save the notebook in the correct folder**
    - Make sure the notebook is loaded into the `z_score_visualisation` folder.